Starting Battery Guidance

 (4)

-A starting battery (also known as a cranking battery) is a type of battery designed specifically to deliver a high burst of power over a short period, which is necessary to start an internal combustion engine.
+A starting battery (or Starter Battery) is a type of battery designed specifically to deliver a high burst of power over a short period, which is necessary to start an internal combustion engine.
 These batteries are commonly used in vehicles, boats, and other equipment where the primary function is to start an engine rather than to provide long-term power.

 Key Characteristics of Starting Batteries